OneAZ Credit Union

 • Most recent end-of-year pay stub showing overtime and bonuses

-If you are self-employed, you own your own business, or you're a freelancer, the documents you need to show your mortgage lender will look a little different.
-Without W-2 forms or pay stubs, self-employed borrowers will need to show proof of income for the past two years.
+If you’re self-employed, you own your own business, or you're a freelancer, the documents you need to show your mortgage lender will look a little different.
+Without W-2 forms or pay stubs, self-employed borrowers need to show proof of income for the past two years.

-Here are the following pre approval documents you will need to provide:
+Here are the following pre-approval documents you need to provide:

 • 1099s from previous two years